-- Aim 1 To undertake peatland restoration of over 400 ha of peatland habitat in the local area. - Objective 1.1 Re-use of peat generated through construction of the developments in a sensitive manner at appropriate receptor locations in close proximity to the areas of excavation. - Objective 1.2 To undertake c.400 ha of peatland restoration in the wider landscape including within the Caithness and Sutherland Peatlands SAC.
-Restoration will seek to improve the quality of habitats present, aiding in maintaining the Favourable Conservation Interests of relevant qualifying interests of the Natura 2000 site. - Aim 2 To undertake c.
-6 ha of woodland planting to compensate for loss of woodland habitats. - Objective 2.1 At appropriate locations across the Connagill Cluster identify and implement riparian woodland planting surrounding watercourses to improve biodiversity and water quality within watercourses in the catchment of the developments. - Aim 3 To provide additional nesting habitats for divers through the provision of diver rafts. - Objective 3.1 Identification of appropriate lochans in the Caithness and Sutherland Peatland SPA which would be suitable to locate diver rafts on, thereby improving habitats available to nesting divers.
+- Aim 1 To undertake peatland restoration of over 550 ha of peatland habitat in the local area. - Objective 1.1 Re-use of peat generated through construction of the developments in a sensitive manner at appropriate receptor locations in close proximity to the areas of excavation. - Objective 1.2 To undertake c.550 ha of peatland restoration in the wider landscape including within the Caithness and Sutherland Peatlands SAC.
+Restoration would seek to improve the quality of habitats present, aiding in maintaining the Favourable Conservation Interests of relevant qualifying interests of the SAC. - Aim 2 To undertake c.
+2-3 ha of woodland planting to compensate for loss of woodland habitats. - Objective 2.1 At appropriate locations across the Connagill Cluster identify and implement riparian woodland planting surrounding watercourses to improve biodiversity and water quality within watercourses in the catchment of the developments. - Aim 3 To provide additional nesting habitats for divers and common scoters through the provision of diver rafts. - Objective 3.1 Identification of appropriate lochans in the Caithness and Sutherland Peatland SPA which would be suitable to locate diver/ common scoter rafts on, thereby improving habitats available to nesting divers.